expo/create-react-native-app/README.md

 Runs your app in development mode.

-Open it in the [Exponent app](https://getexponent.com) on your phone to view it.
+Open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

 #### `npm test`